kaleberick/movie-project/README.md

 It was created using the top weekly films from Box Office Mojo.

-The data folder contains all of the code and instructions on how to re-create the movie_dataset.csv file.
+The data folder contains all of the code and instructions on how to recreate the movie_dataset.csv file.
 All of the data used in this app were pulled from boxofficemojo.com using code from this file.
 This folder also contains an R script that reviews all of the exploratory data analysis and modeling involved in creating the app.